 Websites developed around an organisation’s need to promote their products and communicate with their customers.
 The technology is constantly evolving but the basic website requirement is still to provide a ‘shop window‘.

-There are several non-website options available online which can fulfil this function i.e. providing information on the club to an online audience.
+There are several non-website digital options available which can fulfil this function i.e. providing information on the club to an online audience.
 These include social media, forums, club pages (within an umbrella organisation’s website) or directory listings.

 Many clubs will pursue one or more of these options quite successfully but care needs to be taken that they are not counter-productive e.g. they work well for the club but some people may feel excluded due to onerous sign-up procedures or a fear that they are intruding into a close knit group.